 While the idea of selling your old makeup may sound like a great way to earn some extra cash, it’s not the safest of practices — at least for buyers.
 Still, popular websites like Mercari, have their own section of second hand makeup gives these purchases a sense of legitimacy and security, even though in reality, they could give you an eye infection.

 While some sites like eBay don’t sell used makeup products because of the health risks they pose, Glambot claims to check and clean all of their used products thoroughly, having each go through a five-step authentication and sanitation process.
 This is just a long way of saying that they wiped the products clean with some cotton swabs.

 “Used cosmetics present some serious health and safety concerns because the products and applicators used to apply them often come into direct contact with the body,” explains eBay‘s makeup policy.

-Jezebel spoke with several dermatologists who had different opinions on the matter, yet most agreed that users should be wary of all second hand make up, especially those products that focus on areas near the mouth and the eyes.
+Dermatologists who had different opinions on the matter, yet most agreed users should be wary of all second hand make up, especially those products focusing on areas near the mouth and the eyes.

-“Used makeup can contain fungus or bacteria that can cause infections.
-This is especially an issue for makeup that comes in direct contact with the skin like applicators that touch the skin, or anything that you dip your finger into (like an open jar),” explains Jordana Mattioli, celebrity esthetician.
+“Used makeup can contain fungus or bacteria can cause infections.
+This is especially an issue for makeup which comes in direct contact with the skin like applicators touching the skin, or anything you dip your finger into (like an open jar),” explains Jordana Mattioli, celebrity esthetician.

 In short: don’t do it.
 A used mascara tube is not the same thing as a used jacket.